robinallenaz/Unit-Final-Coding-Project/README.md

 - **Bootstrap**: Used for styling and responsive design.
 - **JavaScript**: Handles API interactions using `fetch` and `async/await`.

+## Code Structure

+The codebase has been modularized into the following files for better organization and maintainability:

+- **api.js**: Handles all API interactions, including fetching, creating, and deleting entities.
+- **dom.js**: Manages DOM manipulations, specifically for displaying entities in a table.
+- **events.js**: Sets up event listeners for form submissions and button clicks.

 ## Setup Instructions

 1. **Clone the Repository**